 One of the first things you should do after being injured in a car accident is to contact the other driver’s insurance company.
 You will need to file a claim with their insurance company to get compensation for your injuries.

 The at-fault driver’s insurance company will likely try to lowball you with an initial settlement offer.
-It’s important to avoid accepting any settlement offers until you have spoken with a car accident lawyer in Hickory.
+It’s important to avoid accepting any settlement offers, or making any settlement demands of your own, until you have spoken with a car accident lawyer in Hickory.
 An experienced lawyer will be able to negotiate with the insurance company on your behalf and help you recover fair compensation.

 File a Lawsuit Against the At-Fault Driver